Featherweight-IP/fwrisc/doc/fwrisc_design.md

+# FWRISC Design Notes

+## Memory Interface

-# Register File
+## Register File
 fwrisc uses FPGA blockram to implement the core RISC-V registers, as well as the CSRs.
+Currently, dual-port full-width RAM is used to increase performance.

 # Performance Counters